-According to the DVSA in 2015-2016 alone over 106,500 cars failed their MOT test.
-This accounts for 36.8% of all cars tested during this period, and of this number 27.9% failed their retest.
-Whilst this is statistic shows that many vehicles are not roadworthy, it also shows that 8.8% of those which failed were failed with faults which were easy to rectify.
+According to the DVSA, in 2015-2016 alone, over 106,500 cars failed their MOT test.
+This accounts for 36.8% of all cars tested during this period.
+Of this number, 27.9% failed their retest.
+While this statistic shows that many vehicles are not roadworthy, it also shows that 8.8% of those which failed were failed with faults which were easy to rectify.

 In the financial year of 2015-2016 the top four initial failures were:

 Saving your vehicle from a failure mark could be as simple a checking the bulbs in your lights, checking your brake pads, and the tread on your tyres.
 It’s also important that your vehicle is clean; if a vehicle is exceptionally dirty, or it is too cluttered to enable the MOT tester to perform the test, they can submit a refusal to test or a fail based on this.
 If your vehicle has failed its MOT but only a partial retest is needed and the vehicle is left at the garage for repairs and retested within ten days, you may be able to get the retest done for free or at a heavily reduced rate.